 - Create evergreen content that your audience can refer to for months or years to come

-7. Credibility and expertise
+7. Credibility and Expertise

 There are many ways to showcase your expertise.
 Here are a couple of my favorites:

 Where do your prospects look for expert-level content?
-Reach out to those websites about publishing your expert views to build your thought leadership.
+Reach out to those websites about publishing expert views to build your thought leadership.

 Where do your prospects seek out real-time answers to their questions?
 Write authoritative posts on forums like Quora to establish credibility.